it-economics/LogAnalysis/README.md

 ### Generating log messages with order-service app

 #### Generating log messages manually
 Generarting log message can be done by using a REST api.
-You can log sample output by hitting different urls like [http://localhost:{randomPort}/log/{log-level}](http://localhost:{randomPort}/log/{log-level}) in your browser.
+You can lƒog sample output by hitting different urls like [http://localhost:{randomPort}/log/{log-level}](http://localhost:{randomPort}/log/{log-level}) in your browser.
 As log levels you can use _info_, _warn_ and _error_.
 Each request on these urls will create a new log entry according to specified log level.
 Via a the url [http://localhost:{randomPort}/order](http://localhost:{randomPort0/order) you can run a service which simulates an order-process logging several log messages and exceptions.

 We don't use a fixed port (e.g. 8080), because we want to be able to scale the order-service app and create log output on different "hosts".